NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/09_Standard-Practices/README.md

      *
      * @param speed - Speed between -1.0 and 1.0
      *
-     * @return Returns the MecanumDrive Instance
+     * @return Returns if the speeds are the same
      */
     public boolean compareSpeed(double speed){
         return this.drive.getSpeed() == speed;